SeismicSource/requake/README.md

                         when first created
     build_templates     build waveform templates for one or more event families
+    scan_templates      scan a continuous waveform stream using one or more templates

 Certain running modes (e.g., `plot_pair`) require further arguments (use, e.g., `requake plot_pair -h` to get help).